dwp/ms-submission-handler/README.md

     java -jar <path-to-jar-file> server <path-to-config-yml>

-**encryption (message & mongo)**
+**encryption (message)**

-The service will use the `data-cryptography` and the `messaging-utility` dependencies to encrypt data for persistence to Mongo and for propagation to RabbitMQ respectively.
+The service will use the `messaging-utility` dependencies to encrypt data for propagation to RabbitMQ.
 The relevant configuration items for this functionality are:-

-    mongoCryptoConfiguration
     mqCryptoConfiguration

 which are `uk.gov.dwp.health.crypto.CryptoConfig` classes and are built according to the specification detailed in the README for `data-cryptography` (https://gitlab.itsshared.net/health-pdu/shared/govuk-data-cryptography).